cagosto/social-link-generator/README.md

-# social-link-generator
-<h1>Social media tool for sharing content to Facebook, Twitter, Pinterest, and Email</h1>
+<h2>Social media tool for sharing content to Facebook, Twitter, Pinterest, and Email</h2>

 <p>So this not a plugin.
 This is a tool that gives you a function that you can call in order to share on most social media sites.
 Such as Facebook, Twitter, Email and Pinterest.
 This tool was created to solve a very simple problem of always having to make pop window to share stuff on social media sites.
 This tool will write all the code you need in order to create a social media pop for your site.</p>